ga-chicago/wdi-12-project-4/README.md

 - **Wireframes** - detail the flow of your app through wireframes, viewable from the `README.md` for your front end React app
   * You can choose whether you want to whiteboard the wireframes or use some program.
 - Routes - design the HTTP route architecture of your app.
 This should look something like [this](https://cdn.lynda.com/video/159165-107-635293993475267315_338x600_thumb.jpg)
+- **User Stories** (and data flow) - You should have very explicit and granular user stories describing all the things a user could do and behavior they should expect.
+You should be able to connect your user stories directly to your React Components.
+Your entire group (each member) should be able to clearly discuss the architecture of your app, and how the data it uses will among the components.
 - For this project we want you to use [Trello](trello.com).
 Give us a link to a trello board with all of your User Stories as items on the Trello board.
 Your collumns should be Todo, In Progress, and Complete.
 [Here's a good resource on using Trello for Kanban](https://blog.hubstaff.com/kanban-with-trello/)
   - Make sure the trello board is public so we can see it
   - Task management is *especially* crucial for group work.
 Spend some extra time on this and *use it throughout the project*